Chancellor Barclay

 College Projection

-Projects as a multi-year starter at the guard or center position for a Power Four program.
-He is likely ticketed for a redshirt season to focus on adding mass and strength, but his advanced technique and work ethic could allow him to crack the two-deep early in his career.
-He has the upside to develop into an all-conference caliber player.
+Projects as a multi-year starter at the guard position for a Power Four program.
+Given his current weight, a redshirt year to focus on physical development is likely, though his advanced technique could allow him to push for a spot in the two-deep rotation early in his career.
+His skill set makes him an ideal fit at guard, but he could offer positional flexibility at center with further development.

 NFL Outlook